Climate Change Glossary

 Residual Greenhouse Gas Emissions

 Greenhouse gas emissions remaining after achieving some GHG reductions.
-For example, if a company has a business as usual baseline of emitting 15,000 tons of CO2e per year and is able to remove 5,000 tons of CO2e emissions through various activities, then residual emissions equal 10,000 tons of CO2e per year.
+For example, if a company has a business as usual baseline of emitting 15,000 tons of carbon dioxide equivalent (CO2e) per year and is able to remove 5,000 tons of CO2e emissions through various activities, then residual emissions equal 10,000 tons of CO2e per year.

 Reference: ISO 14068